If You Love Something, Why Not Make It a Career?

 "I came here in 2006 from the Philippines.
 Being domiciled in mega-cities like Manila, the night the plane landed in Sitka I was like, "Where are the high rises?!"
 But then when the sun rose I saw the beauty of the ocean, the mountains.
 It is a peaceful place to be.

 We have dreams for the kids, for the family, so we decided we need more college education.
 I've always wanted to be a nurse.
 I took the CNA course - just 3 months, and I got a job immediately.
 Then I took some HIM courses, and worked part time at the Community Hospital.
-Now I am taking prerequisite courses for nursing.
-I just finished Anatomy and Physiology 1.
+Took nursing prerequisite courses, and last fall I was admitted into the Sitka Cohort of the UAA nursing program!
+Now I am about half way through my first year as a nursing student!

 I find online study is very convenient.
 I can put the kids down for the night, then do my studying while they sleep."